Gordon Duncan: Compositions

 Duncan composed over one hundred tunes in his lifetime, with perhaps his most famous work, Andy Renwick's Ferret, being performed and recorded internationally.

 He arranged music for the Vale of Atholl and ScottishPower pipe bands.

 Death

 On 14 December 2005, Duncan was found dead at his home in Perthshire following a long struggle with alcoholism.
 His funeral was held at Pitlochry Church of Scotland and was attended by hundreds of pipers.
+In his memory, the Gordon Duncan Memorial Trust was set up early in 2006 to support good causes in piping.

-In 2007, A National Treasure concert was staged in Perth by the Gordon Duncan Memorial Trust, and for the following four years, with the BBC airing the 2011 concert.
+In 2007, A National Treasure concert was staged in Perth by the Trust, and for the following four years, with the BBC airing the 2011 concert.
 In January 2016, a gig was at the Glasgow Royal Concert Hall as part of Celtic Connections.

 Personal life

 He had a wife, Mary, and a son, Gordon, two sisters, and his brother, Ian Duncan, is also a piper.

 Discography

 He recorded three solo albums, and a further album was compiled after his death from previously recorded material.